SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 The AD appendix is meant to _describe_ the computing environment in which you produced your results.
 Any author-created software _does_ need to be open source, however, to be eligible for the ACM Artifacts Available badge (see below).

+**Q3.
+How should I format my AD Appendix**

+Q3.
+You don't need to worry about formatting the Appendices.
+Your will be presented an online form during the paper submission with questions that you will answer directly on the submission site.
+After answering the questions, the system will automatically generate a PDF of the Appendix for you.

 ## <a name="review"></a>Review Process

 **Q. Who will review my appendices?**